MeltStudio/config-loader/README.md

 You can notice that the environment variable overrode the value in the config.yaml file
 ## License
 This package is licensed under the Apache License 2.0.
 For more information, please see the [LICENSE](./LICENSE) file.

-## Acknowledgements

-🙌 We would like to express our gratitude to the following individuals and resources that have contributed to this project:

-- [Manuel Zapata](https://github.com/manuelzs): Co-creator and lead developer of the project.
-- [Pablo Piedrahita](https://github.com/piedrahitapablo): Co-creator and lead developer of the project.
-- [Federico Reina](https://github.com/federico-reina-melt): Developer of the project.
-- [Luis Juarez](https://github.com/LuisJuarez32): Developer of the project.

-Thank you all for your valuable contributions and support! 🎉